jax-md/jax-md/README.md

 to compute forces).

-However, recent work in machine learning has led to significant software developments that might make it possible to write significantly more concise molecular dynamics simulations that offer a range of benefits.
+However, recent work in machine learning has led to significant software developments that might make it possible to write more concise molecular dynamics simulations that offer a range of benefits.
 Here we target JAX, which allows us to write python code that gets compiled to XLA and allows us to run on CPU, GPU, or TPU.
 Moreover, JAX allows us to take derivatives of